Genital warts are among the most commonly spread STDs (sexually transmitted diseases) also referred to as STIs (sexually transmitted infections.)

 According to Webmd.com HPV during pregnancy does not affect the developing baby.
 HPV infection in the form of genital warts also does not affect the way a women is cared for when she is pregnant.

 Webmd further states that generally a women who tries to be pregnant does not need any HPV tests.
 The Pap tests will show if there are any abnormalities.
-In case any abnormalities are detected, the doctor may conduct further test for further examination.
+In case any abnormalities are detected, the doctor may conduct additional tests for further examination.

 It has also been suggested that there is no link between an HPV infection and miscarriage, premature delivery or other related complications.
 There are chances of transmitting the virus to the baby, but such chances are very low, maintains Webmd.